The Merringtons : Westerton and Middlestone

 To the immediate west we see the church of Kirk Merrington and then to the south west the Pennines towards Teesdale and the Yorkshire Dales.
 To the south we see the factories of Newton Aycliffe and the broad beautiful Vale of the River Tees dominating much of this view.
-The North York Moors and Cleveland Hills provide the backdrop on the horizon, including a view if the prominent rose-thorn-shaped hill of Roseberry Topping.
+The North York Moors and Cleveland Hills provide the backdrop on the horizon, including a view of the prominent rose-thorn-shaped hill of Roseberry Topping.

-To the south east we see the distinct cooling towers of the distant ICI Billingham and then further south east still the cliffs of Saltburn and the Cleveland coast.
-We also see the distant ICI Wilton works near the mouth of the Tees.
+To the south east we see the distinct cooling towers of the distant chemical works of Billingham and then further south east still the cliffs of Saltburn and the Cleveland coast.
+We also see the distant industries at the mouth of the Tees.

 Only to the east does the treeline of the rising hill towards Ferryhill obscure the view.
 Kirk Merrington church is dedicated to St John the Evangelist and dated from Norman times but the original church was dismantled and replaced by the present Victorian copy in 1850.

 This was during a period of anarchy in which King Stephen and Matilda were battling it out for control of the English Crown.
 King David, who coveted control in the old Kingdom of Northumbria wanted Cumin to act in his interests.
 At this time David was in virtual control of the land north of the Tyne, where his son David was the Earl of Northumberland.

 Cumin recognised the commanding position of Kirk Merrington and seized the church which he began to convert into a castle, constructing a defensive fosse around it.
 Such action in a holy place was seen as an extreme act of sacrilege and Cumin and his band of retainers came under siege from three powerful barons of Durham – Roger Conyers, Bertram Bulmer and Gaufred Escolland.

-The meaning of the name Merrington is uncertain but is thought to have been a major medieval estate – perhaps called Merringtonshire – both with roots going back to Anglo-Saxon or perhaps Celtic tribal times.
+The meaning of the name Merrington is uncertain but is thought to have been a major medieval estate – perhaps called Merringtonshire – with roots going back to Anglo-Saxon or perhaps Celtic tribal times.
 One theory is that the first part of the name comes from an old word ‘maering’ meaning conspicuous, so Merrington would be ‘the conspicuous place’.

 Windlestone and the Eden family

-The Eden family became the owners of Windlestone during the reign of Elizabeth I and gradually took possession of much of the neighbouring land.
+The Eden family became owners of Windlestone during the reign of Elizabeth I and gradually took possession of much of the neighbouring land.
 They also owned land at West Auckland, so in 1565 a Robert Eden was styled ‘of Windlestone and West Auckland’.

 “when the south eats and wears